boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 Network mode | Pros | Cons
 --- | ---
-bridge | The numbers of containers you can run will not be limited due to EC2 instance network cards limits. | Less fine grain security control over security group permissions with multiple ECS services. awsvpc | Fine grain security group permissions for each ECS service. | The number of containers can be limited by the number of network cards the EC2 instance type supports.
+bridge | The numbers of containers you can run will not be limited due to EC2 instance network cards limits. | Less fine grain security control over security group permissions with multiple ECS services. awsvpc | Fine grain security group permission control for each ECS service and tasks. | The number of containers can be limited by the number of network cards the EC2 instance type supports.
+It can be more expensive.

 ## Suggestion